Scheduled Orders

 1. Schedule Name: This field lets you enter a unique name for the scheduled order.

-4. Auto Send EDI: Toggle this option on to automatically send this scheduled order as an email to the vendor on the TP side.
+1. Auto Send EDI: Toggle this option to automatically send this scheduled order as an email to the vendor on the TP side.

-6. Check for Alternate Vendors: This field check is used to determine if the item has multiple vendor parts.
-If yes, then the system would notify you that the item you are ordering is available for a lower cost from other vendors.
+1. Check for Alternate Vendors: This field check is used to determine if the item has multiple vendor parts.
+If yes, then the system would notify you that the item you are ordering is available at a lower cost from other vendors.
 Toggle this option to YES to save money on orders.

 This feature isn’t used anymore.
 This was a legacy feature that was previously used in the tobacco industry.

-1. Store Review Not Required: This option is not for the storefront but for corporates to generate an order and send that to the store, and then the store reviews the order, makes the required changes and sends that back to the corporate for review.
+1. Store Review Not Required: This option is not for the storefront but for corporate to generate an order and send that to the store, and then the store reviews the order, makes the required changes, and sends that back to corporate for review.
 If this is toggled to YES, then the corporate office will send it to the store.

 Figure C